Navy | The Royal Indian Navy |

 Convoy BM 10.

-Escort was initially provided from 8 January to 13 January 1942 by the British light cruiser HMS Caledon (A/Capt.
+Escort was initially provided by the light cruiser HMS Caledon (A/Capt.
 H.J.
 Haynes, DSO, DSC, RN).

-On 18 January 1942, the British heavy cruiser HMS Exeter (Capt.
+Around 0830FG/18, the heavy cruiser HMS Exeter (Capt.
 O.L.
-Gordon, MVO, RN) and the British light cruiser HMS Danae (Capt.
+Gordon, MVO, RN) and the light cruiser HMS Danae (Capt.
 F.J.
-Butler, MBE, RN) joined the convoy in position 00°41'S, 95°14'E. HMS Glasgow was detached and returned to Colombo.
+Butler, MBE, RN) joined the convoy in position 00°41'S, 95°14'E. HMS Glasgow was detached half an hour later and returned to Colombo.

 On 25 January 1942, the convoy and escort arrived at Singapore at dawn.
 (4)